mitchell-lang/prog-eval/sinkhorn_wmd/README.md

  - lambda = 1
  - max_iter = 15

-All parameters are shown in `main-redacted.py`.
+The parameters are given as arguments to the function that you have to define in `sinkhorn_wmd.sml`.
+The parameters are defined in `main.sml`.

 ## Evaluation